 FAQs About Andersen Window Warranties

 Andersen offers warranties with different coverage, depending on the window series and type.
-If an Andersen-certified contractor installs the new windows, most Andersen products have 20 years of glass and Fibrex coverage, 10 years of hardware coverage, and a two-year labor warranty.
+If an Andersen-certified contractor installs the new windows, most Andersen products have 20 years of glass and Fibrex coverage, 10 years of hardware coverage, and a five-year labor warranty.

 Most window providers offer window installation warranties of one to five years.
 Labor warranties are usually much less extensive compared to other parts of the window warranty, such as the hardware or glass.

 Renewal by Andersen windows are made from high-quality, energy-efficient materials, which add to the average window cost of its products.
 Energy-efficient windows typically have several panes of glass, low-E glazes, and other pricier materials that make them more expensive up-front.
-However, Anderson products are investments that can save you significant money in the long run.
+However, Andersen products are investments that can save you significant money in the long run.
 Andersen also offers a solid warranty, giving you extra protection should your window have defects, which adds to the overall cost.